Scott Hanson, APR, Fellow PRSA, is president of HMA Public Relations. He has been with the firm since 1986.

 Bailin Batz moved to Arizona from Indiana at age two.
 Passionate about sports, she is an avid fan of the Phoenix Suns, Arizona Cardinals and Notre Dame Fighting Irish.

-Grace Flemer is an account coordinator at HMA Public Relations.
-Her responsibilities include assisting with digital communications, media relations, social media management, event planning and providing support for HMA’s account executive team.
+Annelise Krafft is an account coordinator at HMA Public Relations.
+Her responsibilities include assisting with digital communications, social media management, media relations and supporting HMA’s account executive team.